Skip to content

 • Ultra-low-power firmware optimization

-• Phone GPS → NOAA CO-OPS tide table lookup for deployment location
+• Tablet GPS → NOAA CO-OPS tide table lookup for deployment location

 • Flood/ebb tide alerts (productive window opening and closing)